-Therefore, your task as a project manager in the capacity of change manager is to place the people concerned at the center from the beginning.
+Practical tip: Your task as a project manager in the capacity of change manager is to place the people concerned at the center from the beginning.
 Moreover, see arising resistance for what it is: namely the desperate attempt to maintain the status quo.

-- understand the “why”
+- Understand the “why”

-- help shape the change
+- Help shape the change

-- implement the changes in their working sphere in a constructive way
+- Implement the changes in their working sphere in a constructive way

-The 8-Step Model by Professor John P. Kotter (Harvard Business School) outlines how project managers can meet the challenges of change management.
+The 8-Step Process by Professor John P. Kotter (Harvard Business School) outlines how project managers can meet the challenges of change management.
 This concept developed in 1996 extends Kurt Lewin’s 3-Step Model from the year 1947.